 5-15 minutes may not seem like a lot of time to clean a whole kitchen or bathroom, BUT it is possible so long as you’re organized and forget perfection.

 For example, I can’t tell you how much time you’ll save having all your cleaning supplies, microfibers, etc. in one portable spot, like a cleaning caddy.
 And taking a little time to get some hooks, trays, and dividers for your kitchen and bathroom drawers ensures everything has its place and makes for speedy tidying.

 Keep in mind, this schedule is entirely customizable based on the size of your home, your personal schedule, and your lifestyle.

 - Don’t want to clean every day?

-One final word of encouragement: the hardest part of starting a new cleaning schedule—or any new routine or habit—is actually starting.
-But guess what?
-You’ve already started mentally by reading this article, so your next step is to print out these lists and start applying what you’ve learned.
+One final word of encouragement: the hardest part of starting a new cleaning schedule---or any new routine or habit---is actually starting.
+But you’ve already started mentally by reading this article, so your next step is to print out these lists and start applying what you’ve learned.
 Once you get going, it will become second-nature and you’ll have better health and happiness to show for it.
 You’ve got this!

 Allison has dedicated herself to helping others reap the benefits of clean living.
 She, along with her husband and two daughters left Houston for the country life as she heals from a recent mold exposure and diagnosis of chronic Lyme disease.
 Follow her story on our Instagram and read more about her Journey to Fertility.